We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Should you Buy Jewelry from Blue Nile or Tiffany’s?

-But if you’re deciding between Blue Nile versus Tiffany’s, we recommend Blue Nile because of their quality inventory, low prices, and smooth buying experience.
+But if you’re deciding between Blue Nile versus Tiffany’s, I recommend Blue Nile because of their quality inventory, low prices, and smooth buying experience.
 They’re one of the best online diamond stores.

 For further guidance, here are some tips to help you decide.